Mercedes-Benz EQA: Australia

 The EQA was released in Australia in April 2021.
 Versions include the "Progressive" trim, which comes with 19-inch AMG twin-spoke alloy wheels, painted in high-gloss black.
 The AMG Line model adds AMG-type front and rear aprons with chrome trim, the "Black Panel" radiator grille, side trims in black, and upgraded 20-inch wheels of a different design.

 Europe

 The vehicle launched in its home market in February 2021.
 Prices start at €37,970.
-18-inch wheels are available on the unmodified 250 model, but the AMG Line adds 20-inch wheels, Artico leather and Dinamica upholstery, door sill illumination, AMG floor mats and aluminum pedals.
+18-inch wheels are available on the unmodified 250 model, but the AMG Line adds 20-inch wheels, Artico leather and Dinamica upholstery, door sill illumination, AMG floor mats and aluminium pedals.
 The Premium package features 19-inch AMG-type wheels, a panoramic glass roof, the KEYLESS-GO system, augmented reality navigation system, wireless charging and a premium audio system.
 MBUX system and a digital instrument cluster are both available.
 The Advanced Package, Advanced Plus Package and Premium Package are available as extra packages.